NowSquare/Agent-AI/CURSOR-README.md

    - `https://WEBHOOK_USER:WEBHOOK_PASS@your-domain.test/webhooks/inbound-email`
    - Use the exact Basic Auth creds from `.env` (`WEBHOOK_USER`, `WEBHOOK_PASS`).

-2) Enable HMAC signing in Postmark.
-Server must verify against the raw request body.
-   - Our `VerifyWebhookSignature` middleware validates Basic Auth + HMAC (raw body required).
+2) Authentication: Use HTTP Basic Auth with the credentials from `.env`.

 3) Threading pattern for replies:
    - Set Reply-To as: `local+<thread_id>@inbound.postmarkapp.com`.